 - Stop procrastinating.
 Turn off the TV, disconnect from the Internet, tune out the rest of the world, sit down, and write.

-- Read works by highly successful authors to learn what earns a loyal readership.
+- Read works by successful authors to learn what earns a loyal readership.

 - Read works by the canonical authors so you understand what constitutes a respectable literary achievement.